Professional Reviews

 Kaspersky Review: Quick Expert Summary

 Kaspersky has some great additional features, too.
 I really like its parental controls, which are among the best around.
-I also like the Rescue Disk feature (which helps restore computers that won’t boot due to malware), the secure browser, the virtual keyboard (which makes online payments more secure), and the virtual private network (VPN).
+I also like the Rescue Disk feature (which helps restore computers that won’t boot because of malware), the secure browser, and the virtual keyboard (which makes online payments more secure).

-But I’m not too impressed with some of Kaspersky’s extras.
-The password manager is okay, but it’s pretty basic — it doesn’t even have essential features like two-factor authentication (2FA) or dark web monitoring, which all of the top password managers in 2023 provide.
-Kaspersky’s system cleanup tools are decent, but competitors like Avira offer far more options.
-Plus, the Backup and Restore feature is basically a free Dropbox account (Dropbox gives all users 2 GB storage space, so you’re not really getting anything with this feature).
+I’m less impressed with some of Kaspersky’s extras.
+The password manager is rather basic — it lacks important features such as secure password sharing and account recovery options.
+Moreover, Kaspersky’s system cleanup tools are decent, but competitors like TotalAV offer far more options.
+Plus, the Backup and Restore feature is just a free Dropbox account (Dropbox gives all users 2 GB storage space, so you’re not getting anything extra with this feature).

-That said, I still think Plus and Premium are good internet security suites overall.
-They have a high-quality antivirus scanner, some really useful features, and affordable pricing.
+That said, I still believe Kaspersky Plus and Premium security suites are effective overall.
+These suites offer a high-quality antivirus scanner, useful features, and reasonable prices.
 Kaspersky is also one of the more transparent antivirus companies.
-Since the 2017 allegations that it was working with the Russian government to steal US intelligence data, Kaspersky has moved its data processing centers to Switzerland, opened Transparency Centers around the world, and passed a SOC 2 audit.
+Following accusations in 2017 that Kaspersky was involved in stealing US intelligence data for the Russian government, it has relocated its data processing centers to Switzerland, established Transparency Centers worldwide, and has been regularly passing SOC 2 audits since 2019 (most recently in June 2023).

-Kaspersky offers 3 plans that cover 3–20 devices, it has great first-year discounts, and it offers a 30-day money-back guarantee.
+Kaspersky offers 3 plans that cover 3–10 devices (up to 20 devices in some countries), has great first-year discounts, and offers a 30-day money-back guarantee.

 🔥 Firewall